How to plan an Indian wedding in Azerbaijan: a Mumbai planner's guide

 Step-by-step guide for Mumbai, Delhi, and GCC-based wedding planners running an Indian wedding in Baku: venue selection, mandap construction, vegetarian + jain catering, ritual permits, photography logistics, budget ranges, and the 16-week timeline.

 Birtour is a Baku-based DMC running Indian destination weddings for Mumbai, Delhi, and Gulf-based planners.
-All-in landed cost for a 200-guest 3-day Indian wedding in Baku sits between $380,000 and $720,000, the Azerbaijan e-visa clears in 3–5 working days for Indian passport holders (urgent 3-hour option available), and Indian arrivals to Azerbaijan more than doubled year-on-year (117k → 243k, +108%) per State Statistical Committee data.
-This guide covers the 16-week countdown, halal-vegetarian-jain catering signoff, saptapadi fire-permit cycles, mandap construction, and the five questions to ask any Baku DMC before signing.
+All-in landed cost for a 200-guest 3-day Indian wedding in Baku sits between $380,000 and $720,000, the Azerbaijan e-visa costs USD 29 for an Indian passport holder and is issued within 3 working days, and India supplied 13.6% of every foreign hotel night in Azerbaijan in 2025 before Indian arrivals fell to 17,373 in Q1 2026, down 68.3% year on year, per the State Statistical Committee.
+This guide covers the 16-week countdown, the halal-vegetarian-jain catering signoff, saptapadi fire-permit cycles, mandap construction, what changed for 2026 dates, and the five questions to ask any Baku DMC before signing.

 Why are Indian planners choosing Baku?